vancityspiller/vcmp-browser/README.md

 ## Features

 ### Auto Updater
-Tauri's updater is able to deliver updates swiftly, if a new version is available, you are prompted to install it on launch.
+Tauri's updater is able to deliver updates swiftly.
+If a new version is available, you will be prompted to install it on launch.

 ### Steam Support
 The browser can launch both vanilla Vice City on Steam or a 1.0 downgrade patch.